suegjerset/jquery-salary-calculator/README.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

-Create an application that records employee salaries and adds salaries up to report monthly costs.
+Created an application that records employee salaries and adds salaries up to report monthly costs.
+If costs exceed $20,000, the

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.